-We deal with a lot of data in our daily lives and usually manage that with spreadsheet applications such as Google Sheets.
+We deal with a lot of data in our daily lives and usually manage it with spreadsheet applications such as Google Sheets.
 It makes sense to use a separate spreadsheet for each individual purpose.
-Because for one thing, we can’t store everything on one file.
-For another, doing so helps us manage our data better.
+For one thing, we can’t store everything in one file, and for another, doing so helps us manage our data better.

 Sheetgo is a tool for Google Sheets that is designed to take the connectivity of spreadsheets to another level.
 Sheetgo lets us easily import, export, merge, append and filter data from one spreadsheet to another.
 We can even configure our Google Sheets to transfer data with predefined conditions and filters.
 Not just that, it also lets us define the frequency with which these automatic data transfers happen – hourly, daily, weekly or monthly.

 Unlike the IMPORTRANGE formula, Sheetgo is a highly intuitive tool, so we inherently know what we are doing.
 It visually guides us at every step of the way, and we get to decide upon the connection parameters on the fly.
 The challenge we discussed above can easily be accomplished with Sheetgo.